tokenfly/wemix-wallet-sdk-ios/README.md

-# WEMIX Wallet SDK for iOS (Swift)
+# WemixWalletSDK for iOS(Swift)

-Provide iOS with the API required for the following items to be requested for Wemix Wallet App.
+  SDK for iOS that connect WEMIX Wallet App to dApp.

 ## Requirements